Adobe-Marketing-Cloud/Summit2018/exercise3/README.md

 1. Navigate to: https://ui-prod1-va7.cloud.adobe.io/
 2. Authenticate using the provided credentials

-## Publish an Experiment as an Intelligent Service
+## Select an Experiment and View Service

-In the previous exercise you were asked to run a variety of experiments, review the Evaluation Metrics for each, then to choose an Experiment that you would like to publish.
+In the previous exercise you were asked to examine a number of experiments, review the Evaluation Metrics for each, then to identify the Experiment with the best accuracy.

-1. Select the Experiment that you would like to publish
+1. Select the Experiment you would like to use for scoring
-2. On the Experiment details page select the option to **Publish**
+2. On the Experiment details page select the option to **View Service**

 ## Make Predictions Using Batch Scoring

-Now that your experiment has been published it can be used for scoring operations to make predictions for new records.
+A published service can be used for scoring operations to make predictions for new records.

 1. In the **Select Dataset to Score** dropdown menu, choose **ProductPurchaseScoringData**
 2. Click **Score**